davdar/maam/writeup/pldi15.markdown

 # Flow Properties in Analysis

 One key property of a static analysis is the way it tracks _flow_.
-The term "flow" is heavily overloaded in static analysis, for example CFA is literally the abbreviation of "control flow analysis".
+The term "flow" is heavily overloaded in static analysis.
 We wish to draw a sharper distinction on what is a flow property.
-First we identify three different types of flow in analysis:
+In this paper we identify three different types of flow in analysis:

-1. Path sensitive and flow sensitive
+1. Path-sensitive and flow-sensitive
-2. Path insensitive and flow sensitive
+2. Path-insensitive and flow-sensitive
-3. Path insensitive and flow insensitive
+3. Path-insensitive and flow-insensitive

 Consider a simple if-statement in our example language `λIF` (extended with let-bindings) where an analysis cannot determine the value of `N`:
 `````indent```````````````````````````````````````